ooichinchun/process-weather/README.md

 ### Scripts for pre-processing Himawari Satellite data

 Scripts and instructions for use in order to pre-process the Himawari bands are provided and described.
+The script collects the bands for a single month and creates 2 numpy arrays per month (with 4 and 3 bands respectively) for inclusion.

 ### Scripts for processing Sat-TS labels

 Scripts and instructions for use in order to load and save the Sat-TS labels from images are provided and described.
+The script loads the Sat-TS images for a single month and creates a numpy array for the month.

 ### Scripts for processing radar data